tac0turtle/Entropy/spec/margin.md

 }
 ```

-- Liquidate can only be called by a coordinator.

 ### Deleverage

 Deleveraging is the act of lowering the amount of leverage.
 When a traders account hits threshold, defined by governance, a coordinator has the right to deleverage the account by another predefined percentage.

+- Deleverage can only be called by the coordinator.

 ```rust
 #[derive(Accounts)]